Is It a Good Time to Refinance When Interest Rates Are Low

 All these various fees mean that if you switch your mortgage for an interest rate that is only slightly lower than what you are currently paying, even when interest rates are at all-time lows, you could actually end up paying more out of pocket in the long run.

-For this reason, if you’re considering refinancing your home loan, you must tally up all possible expenses to make sure that the benefits of switching really do outweigh the costs.
+So, if you’re considering refinancing your home loan, you must tally up all possible expenses to make sure that the benefits of switching really do outweigh the costs.

 To learn more, please contact us at 0800 LENDING today.